 Trump-backed Maine candidate wins right to challenge Rep. Jared Golden for U.S. House

-AUGUSTA, Maine — Maine’s state primary Tuesday set the stage for a race in Maine’s 2nd Congressional District that could help determine which party controls the U.S. House and Senate next year.
+AUGUSTA, Maine — Maine’s state primary Tuesday set the stage for a race in the 2nd Congressional District that could help determine which party controls the U.S. House and Senate next year.

-Rep. Jared Golden, a Democrat who is running for his third term, will face Donald Trump-backed state Rep. Austin Theriault, R-Fort Kent, in the general election in November.
+Representative Jared Golden, a Democrat running for his third term, will face Donald Trump-backed state Representative Austin Theriault, R-Fort Kent, in the general election in November.

 “This the honor of my life – being selected by the people of the state that I love so much,” Theriault said in a post on X Tuesday night.
 “I deeply appreciate the support and want folks to know: I am running to fight for you.
 It’s time to put People over Politics.”

 Maine’s 1st district, on the other hand, leans heavily Democratic.
-Veteran Donald C. Russell won the primary, advancing to the November general election to face Rep. Chellie Pingree, a Democrat who has served in Washington since 2009 and was unopposed in the primary.
+Veteran Ronald Russell won the primary, advancing to the November general election to face Representative Chellie Pingree, a Democrat who has served in Washington since 2009 and was unopposed in the primary.

 Russell, who won the Republican primary against Andrew Piantidosi 56.1% to 43.9%, will have an uphill battle against the long-time congresswoman.